niallkh/supply-chain-items/README.md

-##### Udacity Project 3: Ethereum Dapp for Tracking Items through Supply Chain
+# Udacity Project 3: Ethereum Dapp for Tracking Items through Supply Chain

-# Supply chain & data auditing

 This repository contains an Ethereum DApp that demonstrates a Supply Chain flow between a Seller and Buyer.
 The user story is similar to any commonly used supply chain process.
 A Seller can add items to the inventory system stored in the blockchain.
 A Buyer can purchase such items from the inventory system.
 Additionally a Seller can mark an item as Shipped, and similarly a Buyer can mark an item as Received.